 So why blog?

-• I need to start creating again as an antidote to consuming.
+- To create as an antidote to consuming.

-• Sharing my return to more active Buddhist practice might help someone else along their own path.
+- Sharing my return to more active Buddhist practice might help someone else along their own path.

 Who am I?